-FOR THE YEAR ENDED OCTOBER 31, 2019
+FOR THE YEAR ENDED OCTOBER 31, 2020

-Dated December 3, 2019
+Dated December 1, 2020

-Annual Information Form 2019 Financial Statements Management's Discussion and Analysis 1 EXPLANATORY NOTES AND CAUTIONS Caution Regarding Forward-Looking Statements 2 2 14 CORPORATE STRUCTURE 2 Note 26 GENERAL DEVELOPMENT OF THE BUSINESS Three-Year History 3 3 15, 20, 32-51 DESCRIPTION OF THE BUSINESS Business 3 Note 25 15, 20, 32-51 Supervision and Regulation in Canada Supervision and Regulation in the United States International Supervision and Regulation 4 4 5 59-61, 70, 97, 103-104 59-61, 70, 103-104 59-61, 70, 103-104 Competition Environmental, Social and Governance Issues 5 6 70, 105-106 DIVIDENDS 6 65 DESCRIPTION OF CAPITAL STRUCTURE Description of Common Shares Description of Preferred Shares Certain Conditions of the Class A Preferred Shares as a Class Certain Conditions of the Class B Preferred Shares as a Class Description of Other Equity Instruments - Subordinated Capital Notes Certain Provisions of the Subordinated Capital Notes Restraints on Bank Shares under the Bank Act Ratings 6 7 7 7 7 8 8 8 9 Note 16 and 19 Note 16 Note 16 Note 16 Note 16 Note 16 Note 16 Note 8 61-65 MARKET FOR SECURITIES Trading Price and Volume Prior Sales 10 10 11 Note 15 and 16 58 DIRECTORS AND EXECUTIVE OFFICERS Board of Directors Board Committee Members Executive Officers Shareholdings of Directors and Executive Officers Additional Disclosure for Directors and Executive Officers 12 12 13 13 13 13 LEGAL PROCEEDINGS AND REGULATORY ACTIONS 14 Note 24 TRANSFER AGENT AND REGISTRAR 14 INTERESTS OF EXPERTS 14 AUDIT AND CONDUCT REVIEW COMMITTEE INFORMATION Composition of the Audit and Conduct Review Committee Shareholders' Auditors Pre-Approval Policies and Procedures and Fees 14 14 15 112 ADDITIONAL INFORMATION 15 APPENDIX I: BANK OF MONTREAL AUDIT AND CONDUCT REVIEW COMMITTEE CHARTER I-1 APPENDIX II: CREDIT RATING CATEGORIES II-1
+Annual Information Form 2020 Financial Statements 1 2020 MD&A 1 EXPLANATORY NOTES AND CAUTIONS Caution Regarding Forward-Looking Statements 2 2 14 CORPORATE STRUCTURE 2 Note 26 GENERAL DEVELOPMENT OF THE BUSINESS Three-Year History 3 3 15, 20, 34-53 DESCRIPTION OF THE BUSINESS Business Supervision and Regulation in Canada Supervision and Regulation in the United States 3 3 4 4 Note 25 15, 20, 34-53 63-66, 77, 103, 110-111 63-67, 77, 110-111 International Supervision and Regulation Competition Environmental, Social and Governance Issues 5 5 6 63-66, 77, 110-111 76, 112-113 Risk Factors 6 73-113 DIVIDENDS 6 70 DESCRIPTION OF CAPITAL STRUCTURE Description of Common Shares Description of Preferred Shares Certain Conditions of the Class A Preferred Shares as a Class Certain Conditions of the Class B Preferred Shares as a Class Description of Other Equity Instruments - Subordinated Capital Notes 7 7 7 7 8 8 Note 16 and 19 Note 16 Note 16 Note 16 Note 16 65-70 Certain Provisions of the Subordinated Capital Notes Description of Other Equity Instruments - Limited Recourse Capital Notes 9 Note 16 Certain Provisions of the Limited Recourse Capital Notes Restraints on Bank Shares under the Bank Act Ratings 10 10 11 Note 8 MARKET FOR SECURITIES Trading Price and Volume Prior Sales 12 12 12 Note 15 and 16 62 ESCROWED SECURITIES AND SECURITIES SUBJECT TO CONTRACTUAL RESTRICTION ON TRANSFER 13 DIRECTORS AND EXECUTIVE OFFICERS Board of Directors Board Committee Members Executive Officers Shareholdings of Directors and Executive Officers Additional Disclosure for Directors and Executive Officers 13 13 14 14 14 14 LEGAL PROCEEDINGS AND REGULATORY ACTIONS 15 Note 24 TRANSFER AGENT AND REGISTRAR 15 INTERESTS OF EXPERTS 15 AUDIT AND CONDUCT REVIEW COMMITTEE INFORMATION Composition of the Audit and Conduct Review Committee Shareholders' Auditors Pre-Approval Policies and Procedures and Fees 15 15 16 120 ADDITIONAL INFORMATION 16 APPENDIX I: BANK OF MONTREAL AUDIT AND CONDUCT REVIEW COMMITTEE CHARTER I-1 APPENDIX II: CREDIT RATING CATEGORIES II-1

-1 As indicated, parts of the Bank's Consolidated Financial Statements (2019 Financial Statements) and Management's Discussion and Analysis (2019 MD&A) for the fiscal year ended October 31, 2019 are incorporated by reference into this Annual Information Form.
-The 2019 Financial Statements and the 2019 MD&A are available on SEDAR (www.sedar.com).
+1 As indicated, parts of the Bank's Consolidated Financial Statements (2020 Financial Statements) and Management's Discussion and Analysis (2020 MD&A) for the fiscal year ended October 31, 2020 are incorporated by reference into this Annual Information Form.
+The 2020 Financial Statements and the 2020 MD&A are available on SEDAR (www.sedar.com).